simonmclean/departures/README.md

+# 🚉 Departures

-# 🚉 Raspberry Pi Train Departures Board for LED Matrix Display
+Raspberry Pi train departures board for LED matrix display

 ## Running on the Pi